davquar/HumanCount/README.md

 ```

 By default, the script looks for the still `background` image provided in the input JSON; alternatively, if the `--use-mog2` option is provided, the background will be extracted in real-time for each frame.

+The background image and the video to use must be in the **same directory** as the JSON file.

 ### JSON configuration